Hake with lemon couscous, a delicious and easy fish main. Pairing this great tasting sustainable fish with the fresh flavours of the Mediterranean.

 - Pour the olive oil to a saucepan and place over a medium heat.
 Add the onions to the pan and cook gently for 5 minutes taking care to soften but not colour the onion.

 - Add the courgette, pepper and garlic to the saucepan and continue to cook for a further minute.
-Then add the couscous, lemon zest and juice and stir well to combine.
+Then add the couscous, lemon zest and juice, and sea salt.
+Stir well to combine.

-- Pour the vegetable stock over the couscous and take the pan off the heat.
-Cover with a lid and leave the couscous to steam for 5 minutes.
+- Pour the hot vegetable stock over the couscous and take the pan off the heat.
+Cover with a lid and set aside, leaving the couscous to steam for 5 minutes.

 - The couscous should now have absorbed all the stock, Season with salt and pepper, add the parsley and fork through the butter.